EricssonResearch/dnt/doc/oam.md

 Fixed header for DetNet PseudoWire messages:

- * channel - we use 1 as a placeholder until IANA assigns something to us
+ * channel - we use an experimental type (0x7fff)
  * level - OAM level
- * nodeid - identifies the source node, should be an MPLS label (now: last 2 octets of the IPv4 address of the default return interface)
+ * nodeid - identifies the source node, should be an MPLS label (now: a hash of the hostname)
  * session - distinguishes between ping sessions from the same node on the same stream
  * seq - sequence number within a session (when sending multiple ping requests)

 Fixed header for Ethernet OAM messages:

 The Ethernet ping uses a CFM message format (EtherType 0x8902), with a generic data TLV containing the actual Json string.
 When the stream is R-Tagged, the CFM frame will also be R-Tagged with the following fields:
  * OAM nibble (to identify as OAM R-tag)
  * 1 byte sequence number
  * 1 byte flags (0)
  * 4 bit session ID

-Json ()
+Json data:

  * type = "ping"
  * code = "request"